 “Our Business is doing great without a website, so why should we invest in having a website?”

-Beach-ChairsWe’re seeing this quite often right now.
-You’re a baby-boomer who owns a business; maybe something passed on by your parents or something you built with your own sweat equity.
-You’re looking to retire in the next 5-10 years, and not sure how website would add value to your business.
+You’re a boomer who owns a business; maybe something passed on by your parents or something you built with your own sweat equity.
+You’re looking to retire in the next 5-10 years, so you think you’ll just leave getting a new website for the new owner.

 Remember, the value that you create between now and when you sell your business will help you negotiate the best price, and determine what financial freedom you’ll have in retirement.

-You’ve probably thought about getting a website, but at the same time, why not just let the next guy take care of it?
-This way it’ll be built they way he or she wants it, rather than having to change it from how you build it now.
+This way, it’ll be built the way he or she wants it, rather than having to change it from how you build it now.
 Some of these ideas sound like they make perfect sense, but take a moment to consider what they sound like from your future business buyer’s perspective.

 Consider the buyer who will acquire your business like someone looking for their first home:

-generic-homeRemember, your future buyer will quite possibly be young, early in his or her career and ready to create their own legacy.
+Remember, your future buyer will quite possibly be young, early in his or her career, and ready to create his or her own legacy.
 Maybe they’ve worked in your industry for a few years and are ready to make a name for themselves.

 1) Your website is the ‘Finished Basement’ on your business listing.

 Remember when you were buying your first house?
 The real estate listings often had a line that said “Unspoiled Basement.”
-This is a cliche way of saying “Nothing’s done in the basement.” and while for some people this was appealing because they could customize the basement of their dreams, for other people, this line reads as “Storage space that’s after your down payment, legal fees, transfer costs and taxes, it’s going to be a long while before this works they way you’d like it to.”
+This is a cliche way of saying, “Nothing’s done in the basement.”.
+For some people, this was appealing because they could customize the basement of their dreams, but for other people, this line reads as “Storage space that’s going to cost money to build out after your down payment, legal fees, transfer costs, and taxes, it’s going to be a long while before this works they way you’d like it to.”

-In other words, most people would take some kind of finished area in the basement, even if it needed a coat of paint and the carpets had to be redone rather than completely open and “unspoiled.”
+In other words, most people would take some finished area in the basement, even if it needed a coat of paint and the carpets had to be redone rather than completely open and “unspoiled.”

-If your business doesn’t have a website, the purchaser will factor in a guess for the time and money necessary for a brand new website, since in your purchaser’s mind, a website is essential for any business.
+If your business doesn’t have a website, the purchaser will factor in a guess for the time and money necessary for a brand new website since, in your purchaser’s mind, a website is essential for any business.
 It’s much better to offer a website included in the package, even though they recognize it might need some tweaks to realign it with where they would like to take the business.

 2) Your website is your online ‘Curb Appeal’.